Ariakim-Taiyo/Geofs-Props-Physics-Overhaul/README.md

 # Geofs-C172-Physics-Overhaul
-Improves the engine and propwash effects of the C172 in GeofF
+Adds new engine torque simulation to the C172, and improves the propwash effects.
+Stall buffeting is also implemented, with a primitive form of ground effect.